 Australian Privacy Principles

-We are bound by and comply with the Australian Privacy Principles (‘APP’) as provided in the Privacy Act 1988.
-Turks also complies with the Spam Act 2003, the Do Not Call Register Act 2006 and applicable State and Territory health privacy legislation.
+Turks are bound by and comply with the Australian Privacy Principles (‘APP’) as provided in the Privacy Act 1988.
+We also comply with the Spam Act 2003, the Do Not Call Register Act 2006 and applicable State and Territory health privacy legislation.

 You may obtain more information about the APP from the website of the Office of the Australian Information Commissioner (‘OAIC’):